 Today, the new station is a key part of a new masterplan on the Royal Arsenal site which includes 3,750 new homes and new cultural, heritage, commercial and leisure quarters.

 A 276 metre-long box station sits below a major housing development site.
-The minimalist, straightforward design will provide entry into the station from a single 30 metre wide bronze clad portal.
-Natural light will enter through the main entrance and ceiling into the ticket hall, whilst a connection to daylight is present below ground on the platforms.
+The minimalist, straightforward design provides entry into the station from a single 30-metre wide bronze clad portal.
+Natural light enters through the main entrance and skylights into the ticket hall, and filters down to the platforms.

-The station entrance opens out on to Dial Arch Square, a green space, flanked with a series of Grade I and II listed buildings.
+The station entrance opens onto Dial Arch Square, a green space, flanked with a series of Grade I and II listed buildings.
 In addition to enhancing the experience in and out of the station, the urban realm design also helps connect the station with the wider town centre.

 Gallery - Woolwich station design